skelcium/CS2-Chatbot/README.md

 ## Setup
 1. Add `-condebug` to your CS2 launch options
-2. In CS2, bind `exec message.cfg` to the same key as `message_bind_key` in the chatbot's settings.json file
+2. In CS2, run `bind p "exec message.cfg"`

 ## Requirements
-- A [character.ai](https://c.ai/) account in order to fetch the API key that'll you'll have to set in the settings.json file
+- A [character.ai](https://c.ai/) account in order to fetch an API key
-- A character id in order to set the character used to reply to messages, this can be found at the end of the character chat url and will have to be set in the settings.json file